ssardina-agts/elevator-sarl-base/README.md

 ## DESCRIPTION OF DUMMY AGENTS

 Both dummy controllers implement centralized (i.e., one agent controls all elevator cars) control of all cars.
-Cars are instructed to indefinitely iteraate between the highest and lowest floor.
+Cars are instructed to indefinitely iterate between the highest and lowest floor.
 Some information is reported as cars reach their destinations.

 In the SWI Prolog version, a Prolog fact is added to store each car arrival when event `CarArrivedPercept` is received.